-On the other hand, all that prepping of individual ingredients does make Salade Nicoise a sort of, shall I say fussy, dish (Please don't tell Julia I said that!).
-Which is why I refer to it as my "fancy French salad."
+On the other hand, all that prepping of individual ingredients does make Nicoise Salad a sort of, shall I say fussy, dish (Please don't tell Julia I said that!).
+However.
+The best thing about recipes is adapting them to suit your tastes...

 Since I'm all about easy, practical recipes that take the stress out of the Low-FODMAP Diet, I questioned whether to share this one on the blog.
 The fact that it's just so delicious is what won out in the end.
 And pretty.
 So pretty and fancy.